Overview

 ];

-The "id" and "name" properties are required.
+The id and name properties are required.
 The id specifies a unique value that is used to find matching events/reservations and the name defines the text to be displayed in the row header.

-Row Header Columns
+Row Header Columns with Additional Details

 Each of the location has additional properties (capacity, distance) which we want to display in the Scheduler as well.

-var dp = new DayPilot.Scheduler("dp", {
+const scheduler = new DayPilot.Scheduler("scheduler", {

 rowHeaderColumns: [